Tuberculosis (TB) Testing

 A one-step TB skin test includes injecting the protein under your skin and having it read 48-72 hours later.

 A two-step TB test is required to establish a baseline.
-An initial test is completed and reads in the 48-72 hour timeframe.
+An initial test is completed and reads in the 48–72-hour timeframe.
 If the initial test is positive, an additional TB skin test is not completed.
-If the initial test is negative, a second test is completed one to four weeks after your initial test and read again 48 hours later.
+If the initial test is negative, a second test is completed one to four weeks after the initial test and read again 48 hours later.

 Positive TB Skin Tests

-A positive TB skin test could indicate that you have a TB germ in your body.
-If your skin test is positive, a Public Health Nurse will arrange follow-up investigations possibly including completing confirmatory blood work (IGRA), and or referring you to our respirologist (lung doctor) for treatment or monitoring options.
+A positive TB skin test could indicate that a person has a TB germ in their body and a Public Health Nurse will arrange follow-up investigations, which may include confirmatory blood work (IGRA), and or a referral to a Respirologist (lung doctor specialist) for treatment or monitoring options.